return42/sphkerneldoc/linux_src_doc/drivers/net/wireless/rsi/rsi_91x_mac80211_c.rst

 Return
 ------

-0 on success, -1 on failure.
+0 on success, negative error codes on failure.

 ..
 This file was automatic generated / don't edit.